sethteo/tp/docs/DeveloperGuide.md

 **Aspect: How to make the flag for `DESCRIPTION` for `addMeeting` and `editMeeting` consistent:**

 * Update the flag for the description for `addMeeting` and `editMeeting` to be consistent.
+    * Pros:
-    * Pros: Easy to implement.
+      * Easy to implement.
+      * Improves consistency across commands.
+    * Cons:
-    * Cons: May cause confusion for users who are used to the current behaviour.
+      * May cause confusion for users who are used to the current behaviour.

-### 6.Validate the email format for `Person` objects
+### 6. Validate the email format for `Person` objects

 Currently, the app does not validate the email format for `Person` objects.
 This is not ideal as the email format should be validated to ensure that the email is in the correct format.
 In the future, we hope to validate the email format for `Person` objects.

 **Aspect: How to validate the email format for `Person` objects:**

 * Update the `Person` class to have a validation regex for the email field.
-    * Pros: Easy to implement.
+    * Pros:
-    * Cons: May cause confusion for users who are used to the current behaviour.
+      * Helps to inform the user that the email format is invalid.
+    * Cons:
+      * Additional validation logic has to be added to the `Person` class.
+      * It is difficult to account for all possible email formats.

-### 7.Update the error message for `view c` for single client case
+### 7. Update the error message for `view c` for single client case

 Currently, the `view c` command returns the error: `If you wish to view another client please return home by entering 'list' before viewing another client.` if there is only one client in the `Clients` list regardless of if the index is valid or invalid.
 This is not ideal as if there is only 1 `Client` in the list and user inputs `view c 1` it should not return an error.

 **Aspect: How to edit the error message to accommodate both scenarios**

 * Update the condition checking `execute()` method of the `ViewClientCommand` class to account for 2 scenarios
     * Scenario 1: If user is already viewing that client and inputs the same index, in this case `1`
     * Scenario 2: If there is only 1 client in the `Clients` list and user inputs that index, also by inputting `1`
+    * Pros:
-    * Pros: Easy to implement, clears up confusion of users when using the `view c` command and thinking that their inputs were valid.
+      * Easy to implement, clears up confusion of users when using the `view c` command and thinking that their inputs were valid.
+    * Cons:
-    * Cons: Additional variable has to be added in order to account for Scenario 2
+      * Additional variable has to be added in order to account for Scenario 2

 ---